+few York) S) ss.:

-County of f) ss.: , being duly sworn, deposes and says: 1.
-I,Inc. , an employed by Legal Services NYC, commitment to Legal Services ,, I submitted an Affidavit of NYC, Inc., declaring as my domestic partner.
+, being duly sworn, deposes and says:

+1. I,, an employed by Legal Services NYC, Inc.

+2. On the day of,, I submitted an Affidavit of commitment to Legal Services NYC, Inc., declaring as my domestic partner.

 3. As of the signing of this affidavit, I acknowledge that the herein referenced domestic partnership is terminated.

-4. I understand that the termination of the formerly acknowledged domestic partnership makes us ineligible for the benefits formerly granted to us in the Collective Bargaining Agreement between the Employer and the Union. e termination of health benefits for my former domestic in sixty (60) days of signing this affidavit.
-(Employee's Signature - Print Name Beneath) Sworn to before me this day y of, 20 N NOTARY PUBLIC
+4. I understand that the termination of the formerly acknowledged domestic partnership makes us ineligible for the benefits formerly granted to us in the Collective Bargaining Agreement between the Employer and the Union.

+5. I further understand that the termination of health benefits for my former domestic partner becomes effective within sixty (60) days of signing this affidavit.

+(Employee's Signature - Print Name Beneath)

+Sworn to b before me this

+day y of, 20

+N NOTARY PUBLIC